puppetlabs/rspec-system-puppet/README.md

+# RETIRED

+This project has been retired in favour of [beaker](http://rubygems.org/gems/beaker) and its relevant RSpec bridge [beaker-rspec](http://rubygems.org/gems/beaker-rspec).
+All tickets/PR's are now closed, future development and work should continue there.

 # rspec-system-puppet

 `rspec-system-puppet` is a Puppet plugin for [rspec-system](https://rubygems.org/gems/rspec-system).
 The goal here is to provide a series of helpers for performing proper system tests on Puppet related modules such as: